What We Know About The COVID-19 Vaccine Rollout In IllinoisBy Vivian McCall, Becky Vevea

 How many doses of the vaccine have been administered in Illinois?

-Chicago reported vaccinating 57,611 people as of Jan.
-13. That’s roughly 2.1 percent of the city’s population.
-It is posting daily tallies of the vaccination of city residents on a web page dedicated to the rollout.
-(The page lags a few days, and only includes tallies of Chicago residents, not those who may work in Chicago and received the vaccine but are not residents of the city.)
+Chicago is posting daily vaccination tallies on a web page dedicated to the rollout.
+(The page lags a few days, and some data only includes tallies of Chicago residents.)

 Both the state of Illinois and the city of Chicago get weekly shipments of the vaccine.
-Data showing how many doses have been shipped from each company, Moderna and Pfizer, is updated by the CDC weekly.
+Data showing how many doses have been shipped from each company, Moderna,Pfizer and Johnson & Johnson, is updated by the CDC weekly.

 Who is allowed to get a COVID-19 vaccine right now?